input-output-hk/essential-cardano-content/content/article/a-list-of-community-built-developer-tools-on-cardano.md

 ## Open source, developer tools, decentralized protocols, enterprise apps

-*   [AdaDAO](https://www.theadao.io/): open source tools to support DAO infrastructure and promote decentralization.

 *   [Atlas](https://github.com/geniusyield/atlas): an application backend for Plutus smart contracts on Cardano.

 *   [Cardano-kit-crystal](https://github.com/wout/cardano-kit): a toolkit for Crystal to ease development for the Cardano blockchain.

-*   [Cardano e2e example](https://github.com/joinplank/cardano-e2e-example): a simple Cardano DApp example.

 *   [Cardano stack Exchange](https://cardano.stackexchange.com/)**:** Cardano Stack Exchange is a question-and-answer site for users and developers of the Cardano cryptocurrency ecosystem.

-*   [Clarity Protocol](https://www.clearcontracts.io/): the Clarity Protocol provides a platform to create and manage DAOs with no code.
+*   [Clarity Protocol](https://clarity.community/): the Clarity Protocol provides a platform to create and manage DAOs with no code.

 *   [Dandelion APIs](https://gimbalabs.com/dandelion): a set of developer tools to help with fast integration into the Cardano chain.